snowch/hsm-guide/book.md

 0002570D03777D36E4B335597EFCDB68FA076D6B7DFD210B727C9A088D351D52846185F9C03826B35062C1EFB3644C190BE6DDC2003334323334323334323334
 ```

-The output abowe shows, that Java adds 50 random bytes when Java RSA encryption with PKCS#1 padding is used:
+The output abowe shows, that Java adds a random byte PKCS#1 padding to message making it the same length as a public key.
+In the example public key is 512 bits long.

 - ```00``` - 1st byte is ```0x00```
 - ```02``` - 2nd byte is ```0x02```